Introduction to BigQuery Omni

 Performance.
 You can get insights faster, because data is not copied across clouds, and queries run in the same region where your data resides.

 Cost.
-You save on network egress costs because the data doesn't move.
+You save on outbound data transfer costs because the data doesn't move.
 There are no additional charges to your AWS or Azure account related to BigQuery Omni analytics, because the queries run on clusters managed by Google.
 You are only billed for running the queries, using the BigQuery pricing model.

 Security and data governance.
 You manage the data in your own AWS or Azure subscription.
 You don't need to move or copy the raw data out of your public cloud.
 All computation happens in the BigQuery multi-tenant service which runs within the same region as your data.